 Event #3: Fieldwork in Early-June 2018 (2.6.-10.6.) at Maalabor's DAMA workshop & Toortumik festival in Virstu, EE

 Workshop days 4.6.-9.6.
 (Juan Duarte) & contribution to Maalabor Toortumik festival day on 9.6.

 Pixelache members present: Juan Duarte, Andrew Gryf Paterson

 BioSignals invite: Laura Beloff (IT University, Copenhagen, DK)

 Over summer, process and archive audio content from Liepaja, Virtsu.

 Event #4: Reflection and Presentation in Late August 2018 (24-25.8.)

 Collaboration with Art Laboratory Berlin

 Pixelache members present: Mikko Lipiäinen, Juan Duarte, Andrew Gryf Paterson, Aura Seikkula

-Radio: Live from discussion or performance; Pre-selection of related content from BioSignals-themed Parasite Radio 2018 broadcasts.
+Radio: Live from discussion and performance; Listening room of related content from BioSignals-themed Parasite Radio 2018 broadcasts.